I love when a Hands On As We Grow reader shares an activity! This sticker puzzle is a smart fine motor activity tested and shared by Brittney P.

 That’s it!
 Now you just put it together like a normal puzzle.
 My son loved his sticker puzzle, and he will be able to do this over and over again.
 (Maybe I should have thought about laminating each sticker piece for extra durability…but that just wasn’t in the cards today.)

-For storage, I put it all in a gallon-sized ziploc bag.
+For storage, I put it all in a gallon-sized freezer bag.
 And I always recommend doing an activity like this on a cookie sheet to help contain all the little pieces… especially if you’re in the car or anywhere outside the home.

 Note: I am planning on putting either velcro or magnet pieces on the puzzle pieces and the outline so they stay in place better.